 “Come fairies, take me out of this dull world.
 For I would ride with you upon the wind and dance upon the mountains like a flame.” -W.B.
 Yeats

 My work reflects the place I go to when I escape from the stress of this life.
 I can drift off to the universe of magic, mythology, and fairytales.
-Though grounded in this realm, I escape life’s chaos and havoc by traveling to a much calmer and more peaceful place that exists withing my photographs.
+Though grounded in this realm, I escape life’s chaos and havoc by traveling to a much calmer and more peaceful place that exists within my photographs.
 Where we exist in a world of fast pace, busy schedules, and chaos, I try to capture a moment in beauty and grace that fairies often give off within the fairy tales they come from.

 My daughter and daughter’s friends were my inspiration for this theme and gives the viewer different visions of fairies.
 I was able to accomplish these images from the combination of studio lighting, costumes, make up and 3-d props to evolve my idea.
 Formal studio lighting patterns such as Loop, Butterfly, and Rembrandt, create subtle, yet clearly visible effects within each image.
 Between the work I was able to accomplish in Studio Photography, and my vision I bring the world of fairies a little bit closer.